Start Smart: Guidelines for Introducing Letter Recognition

 prior to kindergarten.

 It is better to place more emphasis on phonological awareness activities than letter knowledge skills when children are very young.
 These activities include singing songs together, reciting rhymes, practicing syllable division, reading books, playing oral rhyming games, isolating initial sounds in words, telling oral stories, reading books together, and conversing with your child.
-These activities are the keys to a treasure chest of early literacy skills, unlocking language patterns and opening doors that lead to the wonders of reading and writing.
-Especially when these activities are approached with enthusiasm, patience, and playfulness.
+These activities are the keys to a treasure chest of early literacy skills, unlocking language patterns and opening doors that lead to the wonders of reading and writing, especially when these activities are approached with enthusiasm, patience, and playfulness.

 Two smiling and completely engaged adults, likely parents, sitting with their young daughter who is laughing and enjoying the attention and interaction.